Sig Ruman

 Siegfried Carl Alban Rumann (October 11, 1884 - February 14, 1967), billed as Sig Ruman and Sig Rumann, was a German-American character actor known for his portrayals of pompous and often stereotypically Teutonic officials or villains in more than 100 films.

 Early years

+Europe's future map – a 1915 lithography card designed by Rumann's father, depicting the German Empire's World War I territorial ambitions, contrasted with those of the Entente on the reverse side.
+A caption reads: "Dream vision of the German militiaman Kutschke!".
+(Note: Kutschke was the fictional author of the German soldier song from the Franco-Prussian War known as the Kutschkelied.)

 Born in Hamburg, German Empire, to Alban Julius Albrecht Ludwig Rumann and his wife, Caroline Margarethe Sophie Rumann on October 11, 1884, he studied electrical engineering, then began working as an actor and musician before serving with the Imperial German Army during World War I. He resumed his acting career after the war.
-After emigrating to the United States in 1924, his acting career blossomed.
+After he immigrated to the United States in 1924, his acting career blossomed.
 Befriending playwright George S. Kaufman and theater critic Alexander Woollcott, he enjoyed success in many Broadway productions.
 His Broadway credits included Once There Was a Russian (1961), Lily of the Valley (1942), Eight Bells (1933), Alien Corn (1933), Grand Hotel (1930), Half Gods (1929), and The Channel Road (1929).